Murong Han: Campaign against the Yuwen tribe

 In 343, Yuwen Yidougui sent his general, Moqian Hun (莫淺渾), to attack Yan.
 Murong Huang initially restrained his generals from engaging Moqian Hun, giving him the impression that the Yan forces were afraid of him.
 As Moqian Hun let his guard down by spending his time drinking and hunting, Huang sent Murong Han to attack him.
 Han greatly routed the Yuwen army, forcing Moqian Hun to barely escape with his life while capturing all the enemy troops.

 In 344, Murong Huang began his conquest of the Yuwen tribe, with Murong Han serving as the vanguard general.
 In response, Yidougui sent the Chief of Nanluo, Yuwen Sheyegan (宇文涉夜干) with the tribe's elite soldiers to resist the Yan invaders.
 Huang sent a messenger to Han warning him of Sheyegan's capabilities, but Han believed that defeating a key general will cause the rest of the Yuwen tribe's forces to collapse.
 Han added that he was familiar with Sheyegan and knew that his reputation was merely based on rumours.
 He led a frontal assault against Sheyegan and enticed him to advance.
 Then, Huang's son, Murong Ba, brought his army to attack Sheyegan's flank.
 Sheyegan was killed in battle, causing the Yuwen soldiers to stop fighting and scatter.
-The Yan forces then advanced onto the Yuwen tribe's capital, Zimengchuan (紫蒙川, northwest of present-day Chaoyang, Liaoning), and forced Yidougui into fleeing, thus conquering their state.
+The Yan forces then advanced onto the Yuwen tribe's capital, Zimengchuan (紫蒙川, in present-day Chifeng, Inner Mongolia), and forced Yidougui into fleeing, thus conquering their state.